asadprodhan/blastn/README.md

-- Prepare a metadata.tsv file containing the list of all nt.??.tar.gz files
+- Prepare a metadata.tsv file containing the list of all nt.??.tar.gz files.
 The nt.??.tar.gz files are located at

 > https://ftp.ncbi.nlm.nih.gov/blast/db/